Frequently asked questions about Caminos Spanish & Portuguese touring holidays:

 - Air-conditioning whilst not common in the northern hotels (which are generally old buildings with thick stone walls) is usually offered in those further south – please check individual hotels or ask if this is important to you.

 - Parking varies from hotel to hotel but you can always leave bags at the reception and most have secure parking at the hotel itself or nearby.

 For a little more detail on the hotels click on the ‘Full Details’ button on any particular tour and you’ll see an example of hotels in that particular itinerary which you can review in detail.
 Or for an overview see Our Hotels

 - The routes featured on the Caminos website are examples intended to inspire and give you an idea of what we offer.
 We can adapt the dates, duration and the route itself to suit your needs.

-- We have a network of over 50 selected hotels throughout the lesser travelled areas of Spain and can put together most itineraries based on those.
+- We have a network of over 50 selected hotels throughout the lesser travelled areas of Spain and Portugal and can put together most itineraries based on those.
 Should you wish to include a particular hotel in any given location we will be happy to arrange that for you though in general we prefer to work with the hotels we know and trust.